10darts/documentation/tutorials/android/setup.rst

 =================

-The following instructions will guide you through the process of implementing 10darts SDK in your application.
+The following instructions will guide you through the process of implementing 10darts SDK into your application.
 These instructions are based on *Android Studio*.